morauszkia/coding-notes/ts/enums.md

 :::

 The values can also be explicitly set.
-It is also possible, to set the initial value, and let TypeScript increment the value for the rest.
+It is also possible, to set the initial value, or some values, and let TypeScript increment the value for the rest starting from the set values.

 ```typescript
 enum StatusCode {